Special forces operators rucking in gear, training for durability and injury prevention

 How to Train for Resilience and Longevity Without Confusing the Concepts

-In fitness, tactical athleticism, military, law enforcement, and firefighting communities, two terms are often used interchangeably: durability and injury prevention.
-On the surface they sound similar, but they represent two distinct concepts, and understanding the difference is crucial if you want a training program that keeps you performing and keeps you healthy for the long haul.
+Durability vs injury prevention is one of the most consequential distinctions in tactical training, and across military, law enforcement, and firefighting communities, the two terms get used interchangeably.
+On the surface they sound similar, but they represent two distinct concepts.
+Understanding the difference is what separates a program that merely keeps you cautious from one that keeps you performing and keeps you healthy for the long haul, season after season and deployment after deployment.

 What Durability REALLY Means